Getting started

 Explore more examples

-This Getting started page covered the basics of connecting to H2O MLOps, deploying a model, and scoring data.
+This Getting started page covered the basics of connecting to H2O MLOps, deploying a model, and scoring data using the H2O MLOps Python client.

 - Submit and view feedback for this page